skogseth/hzrd/README.md

 std::thread::scope(|s| {
     s.spawn(|| {
-        // Loop until the value is true while !cell.get() {
+        // Loop until the value is true ... while !cell.get() {
             std::hint::spin_loop();
         }

-        // And then set it back to false! cell.set(false);
+        // ... and then set it back to false! cell.set(false);
     });